Rainbow popcorn is here just in time for St. Patrick’s Day or to add to your list of unicorn party desserts.

 Unicorn party mix is one of the most visited recipes on A Magical Mess.

-Since that tells me unicorn parties aren’t slowing down, I thought rainbow unicorn popcorn would be another colorful treat to add to your party ideas.
+Since that tells me unicorn parties aren’t slowing down, I thought rainbow popcorn would be another colorful treat to add to your party ideas.
 This post contains affiliate links.

 If you’re looking to add a rainbow of colors to a St. Patrick’s Day party, baby shower, unicorn party, wedding shower, Easter gathering, or another magical event, this is a fun way to display and serve popcorn.

 Unicorn popcorn is another colorful option to consider for your next happy event.